Net-time/piCheekyLauncher/README.md

 Note that the script is made only for the Dream Cheeky Launcher with vendor and id 0x1941-0x8021.
 Use lsusb to check your model.
 The script should be easy to modify.
+Use lsusb to list your devices and Check Launcher types.mht for info spoofed from diffrent sources.

 Found myself having a Automower G2 so to add wifi support I’m installing a Rasberry Pi in it, and as I also had a Dream Cheeky lying around so why not hook that up as well.